Basje1975/datinggame/README.md

       "Have you ever wanted to experiment with temperature play?", "What’s a sexy surprise you’d want to plan for me?", "What’s one thing you want to do that we haven’t tried yet?"
+      "What’s a naughty secret you’ve never told anyone before?"
+      "Have you ever wanted to sneak away for a quick, secret rendezvous?"
+      "What’s the most mischievous thing you’ve done to get my attention?"
+      "How do you feel about teasing me with a slow striptease?"
+      "What’s one place you want to try making love that’s totally unexpected?"
+      "Have you ever wanted to send me a flirty photo?
+What would it be?"
+      "What’s your favorite way to playfully dominate or be dominated?"
+      "How do you feel about using handcuffs or silk scarves for fun?"
+      "What’s a naughty game you’d want to play with me?"
+      "Have you ever thought about us being caught in the act?
+Where?"
+      "What’s your favorite way to tease me until I can’t resist anymore?"
+      "Have you ever wanted to try light spanking or playful slaps?"
+      "What’s a secret fantasy involving public flirting or teasing?"
+      "How do you feel about whispering naughty things in public discreetly?"
+      "What’s one thing you want me to do to surprise you when you least expect it?"
+      "Have you ever wanted to roleplay a boss/employee or teacher/student scenario?"
+      "What’s the naughtiest text you’ve imagined sending me?"
+      "How do you feel about using ice or feathers as playful tools?"
+      "What’s a sexy dare you’d want to challenge me with?"
+      "Have you ever wanted to experiment with temperature play?"
     ],
     dirty: [
       "What’s your dirtiest thought about me right now?",